LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: LatentChem: A Latent Reasoning Interface

 \subsection{Latent Thinking Neural Architecture}

-The architecture of LatentChem introduces three specialized modules integrated into a general-purpose LLM backbone: the ChemAdapter for initial perception, the ChemUpdater for dynamic refinement, and the Latent Projector for reasoning continuity.
+The architecture of LatentChem introduces three specialized modules integrated into a general-purpose LLM backbone: the Chemical Adapter for initial perception, the ChemUpdater for dynamic refinement, and the latent projector for reasoning continuity.

-\paragraph{ChemAdapter.} To bridge the modality gap between continuous molecular features and the discrete embedding space, we employ a query-based attention projector (a Perceiver Resampler architecture~\cite{alayrac2022flamingo}).
+\paragraph{Chemical Adapter.} To bridge the modality gap between continuous molecular features and the discrete embedding space, we employ a query-based attention projector (specifically, a Perceiver Resampler architecture~\cite{alayrac2022flamingo}).
 Given a molecule, we first extract a variable-length sequence of dense features $\mathbf{H}_{mol} \in \mathbb{R}^{L \times d_{enc}}$ using the pre-trained SMI-TED encoder~\cite{soares2024smi}.
-Then, to characterize the molecule comprehensively, we initialize $N$ learnable latent queries $\mathbf{Q} \in \mathbb{R}^{N \times d_{llm}}$.
+To characterize the molecule comprehensively, we initialize $N$ learnable latent queries $\mathbf{Q} \in \mathbb{R}^{N \times d_{llm}}$.
 These queries serve as semantic anchors, extracting specific chemical attributes via cross-attention:

 where $W$ projects dimensions to the LLM size $d_{llm}$.
 This mechanism compresses variable-length molecular information into a fixed number of ``ChemTokens'' $\mathbf{H}_{chem}$, which are prepended to the textual instruction embeddings as a prefix soft prompt.